Gustash/Hyprshot/README.md

 - grim          (to take the screenshot)
 - slurp         (to select what to screenshot)
 - wl-clipboard  (to copy screenshot to clipboard)
+- libnotify     (to get notified when a screenshot is saved)

 ### Manual